 Torbjörn Idhammar, IDCON INC

-There are many paradigms and legends surrounding maintenance management in plants.
+There are many maintenance management legends going around in plants today.
 Often, the legends are known to be untrue, but people live with them because it is politically correct, or simply convenient.
 To be successful in improving equipment reliability and maintenance management, plants must break the legends that exist in their organizations.
 Some of the legends will be addressed in this article.
 You may find that these legends are uncomfortably close to describing how your plant operates.

 Legend 1: Maintenance cost must be reduced quickly

 Plants should reduce maintenance cost.
-But there are many variables that can be affected by lowering the maintenance budget.
+It is a maintenance management legend that cost should be cut quickly.
+There are many variables that can be affected by lowering the maintenance budget.
 It is therefore important to consider how the cost cut is implemented.

 Most of us can cut maintenance costs in any plant in the world very quickly by 40%.
 We simply get rid of some people and stop doing certain maintenance jobs.
 If you get the opportunity to take a job like this, don’t plan on staying more than a year.
 The consequences of short-term maintenance management will most likely be devastating to the total cost, and problems will start to show after a year or two due to ill-maintained assets.

 Mandating a plant to lower maintenance costs quickly can be compared to asking a hockey team to increase the average number of goals per game from two goals to four without any coaching or guidance.
 The team can most likely produce four goals per game, if no other variables are considered.
 Obviously, we want the hockey team to win, not just score four goals per game.
 There is a balance between goals scored and goals given up.
 It is a mystery why many plants don’t pick up on this simple concept of balance.
 It is not uncommon to see an organization completely focused on cost without considering the total picture.